 This is also an excellent time to look at the history of your apartment thoroughly, and see who lived there previously, what issues they had with the place if any, what upgrades or improvements have been made to the building, how has the rent price evolved over the years, and so on.
 If you find anything unusual or out of order, you can ask your landlord about it or file a complaint.

-Get involved and join your community
+9. Get involved with your community

 If you’ve chosen to move into an apartment for a short while, and aren’t planning to settle down there, then you probably won’t be too interested in getting to know your neighbors or your surroundings too well.
 However, if you’ve found an apartment that you really like, and you plan to stay put for a long time, then it makes sense to get involved a bit and become part of your community.

 It can be daunting to move into a new city as a young student, and it can also get lonely and stressful at times.
 Getting to know the people around you a little bit and feeling like you’re part of a community will make you feel more at home and more connected to your neighborhood.
 Not to mention that it’s good to know your neighbors and to be friendly with them, in case you ever require their help.
 Try to attend any meetings organized in your building, and participate in neighborhood or community events, to show that you’re willing to be involved and you truly care about your surroundings.
 Who knows, you might even make some new friends in the process.

 10. Enjoy college life and your new place!